upshift-docker/nut-upsd/shutdown-server/README.md

 # Shutdown server, what is it ?

-What if you have multiple hosts connected to the UPS?
-And want them to safely shutdown?
+What if you have multiple hosts connected to the same UPS and want them to safely shutdown, when electricity goes down?

-The shutdown server runs on host and waits for api call either it's shutdown or shutdown cancel command, when the electricity fails, nut-upsd executes shutdown client with specified parameters
+The shutdown server runs on host (or many hosts) and waits for api call either it's shutdown or shutdown cancel command, when the electricity fails, nut-upsd daemon with call to these shutdown servers, via shutdown-client, another application that is already built in docker container.

-Remember to deploy this service to all hosts you are running
+**Remember to deploy shutdown-server to all hosts you are running on ups**

 # How to deploy ?